inhumantsar/puppet-haproxy/README.md

             bind 10.0.1.5:88
             default_backend articolo_http

-## haproxy::acl
+## haproxy::[frontend|backend|listen]::acl

 ACLs can be applied to frontends, backends or listens.
-One of them must be specified in the parameters.
+The name of one must be specified in the parameters.
 A use_backend can be added to frontends and listens at this time as well.
 If extra acl names are needed for the use backend, they can be added with the extra_acls parameter as strings in an array.

 ### Defaults

         haproxy::acl { "$name" :
-    		target_name,            # Name of the backend, frontend or listen to add the ACL to target_type,            # Must be 'backend', 'frontend', or 'listen'. condition,
+    		<target>_name,          # Name of the backend, frontend or listen to add the ACL to.
+                                    # Param name is backend_name, frontend_name or listen_name
+    		condition,
     		acl_name       = '',    # Defaults to $name
     		use_backend    = '',    # Name of backend to use when matching ACL.
 Ignored when target_type == 'backend'